Articles

 Layer 5: Host environment.
 Shell profiles, proxy variables, CA trust stores, Git remotes, local credentials, .env files, Docker socket access, browser sessions, and MCP server configurations all shape what the assistant can reach.
 A model asks for Bash(curl https://internal-api.corp/deploy) - the host environment determines whether that request succeeds.

-Here is where the gap appears.
-These controls are designed for a single developer trying to get work done.
+Here is the team problem.
+These controls were designed for a single developer trying to get work done.
 Permission rules accumulate locally.
 Approvals are persisted per-machine.
-Sandbox settings are session properties.
+Sandbox settings live on sessions.
 Hook configurations differ between projects.
-There is no shared control plane, no central policy distribution, no cross-tool normalization, and no independent verification that what was allowed matched what actually happened.
+There is no shared control plane, no central policy distribution, no cross-tool format, and no independent check that the allowed action matched what actually happened.

 Supervision From the Outside